ZakBrinlee/AWS-Cert-Learning/Cloud Practioner/cloud-practioner-essentials/README.md

 ### Compute in the Cloud
 #### EC2 Intro
   - highly flexible, cost effective, and quick
-  - Multitenancy: multiple customers share the same physical hardware (but are isolated from each other)
+  - Multi-tenancy: multiple customers share the same physical hardware (but are isolated from each other)
     - Hypervisor: software that runs virtual machines and manages the physical hardware
   - Configurations
     - OS (windows, linux)